 My integrative training means I have the ability to draw upon the different theories of counselling and psychotherapeutic practice including the use of CBT techniques.
-I am also trained in The Rewind Technique that is used for treating Post Traumatic Stress Disorder (PTSD), other trauma and phobias.
+I am also trained in EMDR and The Rewind Technique, used for treating Post Traumatic Stress Disorder (PTSD), other trauma based issues and phobias.

 My focus is always on developing a therapeutic relationship that reflects the individual nature of each and every client; I believe it is this that is the key to the 'success' of the counselling work.

 My counselling experience includes working across a number of GP surgeries and higher education facilities.
 I am currently employed one day a week by The City of London Police to offer CBT therapy to their staff.
 I also provide training around stress, resilience and other mental health initiatives.

 I receive ongoing, regular supervision and am committed to my own professional development; attending courses, reading relevant literature and articles and attending other training forums.

 I am a registered member of the BACP (British Association for Counselling and Psychotherapy); their website can provide some useful reading (www.bacp.co.uk).
 I also hold full insurance.

 I have a business research background so have spent much of my life looking at human behaviour and attitudes and how this impacts on the decisions making process.